 Thermal spotters are also very useful for carrying out surveys of wildlife which might not be easy to spot and count without a thermal imager.
 Luckily plenty of options exist both in the form of thermal and standard night vision equipment.

-Do consider them if you don’t absolutely need a thermal scope as binoculars or a monocular are far more versatile and manoeuvrable.
+Do consider them if you don’t absolutely need a best thermal scope as binoculars or a monocular are far more versatile and manoeuvrable.
 For these kind of optics, OpticsAddict.com did some great review works that I recommend you to check it out!